Why Is Padel Such a Social Sport?

 Doubles by Design

 Unlike many racket sports, padel is almost always played as doubles.
-This immediately creates a shared experience, where teamwork and communication matter as much as individual skill.
+This immediately creates a shared experience in which teamwork and communication matter as much as individual skill.

 The Court Encourages Interaction